-The Ogre received him as civilly as an Ogre could do, and made him sit down. have been assured," said the cat, "that you have the gift of being able to change yourself into all sorts of creatures you have a mind to; you can, for example, transform yourself into a lion, or elephant, and the like."
-"This is true," answered the Ogre very briskly, "and to convince you, you shall see me now become a lion."
-Puss was so sadly terrified at the sight of a lion so near him, that he immediately got into the gutter, not without abundance of trouble and danger, because of his boots, which were of no use at all to him in walking upon the tiles.
-A little while after, when Puss saw that the Ogre had resumed his natural form, he came down, and owned he had been very much frightened.
+The Ogre received him as civilly as an Ogre could do, and made him sit down.

+"I have been assured," said the Cat, "that you have the gift of being able to change yourself into all sorts of creatures you have a mind to; you can, for example, transform yourself into a lion, or elephant, and the like."

+"That is true," answered the Ogre very briskly; "and to convince you, you shall see me now become a lion."

+Puss was terrified at the sight of a lion so near him, and when the Ogre had resumed his natural form, he owned he had been very much frightened.

-"I have been moreover informed," said the cat, ' but I know not how to believe it, that you have also the power to take upon you the shape of the smallest animals; for example, to change yourself into a rat or a mouse; but I must own to you, that I take this to be impossible."
-"Impossible!" cried the Ogre, "you shall see that presently;" and at the same time changed himself into a mouse, and began to run about the floor.
-Puss no sooner perceived this, but he fell upon him and ate him up.
-Meanwhile the King, who saw as he passed this fine castle of the Ogre, had a mind to go into it.
-Puss, who heard the noise of his Majesty's coach running over the drawbridge, ran out, and said to the King, "Your Majesty is welcome to this castle of my Lord Marquis of Carabas."
-"What! my Lord Marquis,"
+"I have been, moreover, informed," said the Cat, "but I know not how to believe it, that you have also the power to take on you the shape of the smallest animals; for example, to change yourself into a rat or a mouse; but I must own to you I take this to be impossible."

+"Impossible!" cried the Ogre; "you shall see that presently;" and at the same time he changed himself into a mouse, and began to run about the floor.
+Puss no sooner perceived this, but he fell upon him, and ate him up.

+Meanwhile the King, who saw, as he passed, this fine castle of the Ogre's, had a mind to go into it.
+Puss, who heard the noise of his Majesty's coach running over the drawbridge, ran out, and said to the King :

+"Your Majesty is welcome to this castle of my Lord Marquis of Carabas."

-cried the King, "and does this castle also belong to you?
-There can be nothing finer than this court, and all the stately buildings which surround it; let us go into it if you please."
-The Marquis gave his hand to the Princess, and followed the King, who went up first.
-They passed into a spacious hall, where they found a magnificent collation, which the Ogre had prepared for his friends, who were that very day to visit him, but dared not to enter, knowing the King was there.
-His Majesty was perfectly charmed with the good qualities of my Lord Marquis of Carabas, as was his daughter, who was fallen violently in love with him; and seeing the vast estate he possessed, said to him, after having drunk five or six glasses, "It will be owing to yourself only, if you are not my son-inlaw."
-The Marquis, making several low bows, accepted the honour which his Majesty conferred upon him, and forthwith that very same day, married the Princess.
+"What! my Lord Marquis?" cried the King; "and does this castle also belong to you?
+There can be nothing finer than this court and all the stately buildings which surround it; let us go into it, if you please."

+The Marquis gave his hand to the Princess, and followed the King, who went first.
+They passed into a spacious hall, where they found a magnificent collation, which the Ogre had prepared for his friends, who were that very day to visit him, but dared not to enter knowing the King was there.
+His Majesty was perfectly charmed with the good qualities of my Lord Marquis of Carabas, as was his daughter, who had fallen violently in love with him, and, seeing the vast estates he possessed, said to him, after having enjoyed the repast :

+"It will be owing to yourself only, my Lord Marquis, if you are not my son-in-law."

+The Marquis, making several low bows, accepted the honour which his Majesty conferred upon him, and forthwith, that very same day, married the Princess.

-Puss became a great Lord, and never ran after mice any more, only for his diversion.
+Puss became a great lord, and never ran after mice any more, but only for his diversion.